No Activity: American adaptation

 In October 2017, it was announced that CBS was developing their own version of the Australian series, No Activity with Will Ferrell, Adam McKay along with their production company, Funny or Die, as executive producers.
 The series was greenlit for an 8-episode first season which premiered on 12 November 2017 on CBS All Access.
 The series stars Patrick Brammall (from the Australian series) as Det.
 Nick Cullen and Tim Meadows as Det.
 Judd Tolbeck with a range of guest stars such as Mackenzie Davis, Jason Mantzoukas, Jesse Plemons, J.K.
 Simmons, Michaela Watkins, Jake Johnson (guest starred on the Australian series) along with Ferrell himself.

 Arabic adaptation

-In August 2021, it was announced that OSN was developing their own version of the Australian series, No Activity with Sally Waly along with their production company, S Productions as executive producers Trent O'Donnell and Chloe Rickard.
-The series was greenlit for an 6-episode first season which premiered on 5 September 2021 on OSN Yahala, OSN & S Productions collaborate on their first comedy-drama series: No Activity - الوضع مستقر (El Wad3 Mostaker).
+In August 2021, it was announced that OSN was developing their own version of the Australian series with Sally Waly along with their production company, S Productions, as executive producers Trent O'Donnell and Chloe Rickard.
+The series was greenlit for an 12-episode second season which premiered on 5 September 2021 on OSN Yahala Bil Arabi, OSN & S Productions collaborate on their first comedy-drama series: No Activity - الوضع مستقر (El Wad3 Mostaker).

-Sproductions company, by Sally Wali, cooperates for the second time with OSN through the series “No Activity/El Wadea Mostaker,” which is the first drama that brings the two entities together.

-Created by Jungle Entertainment Jungle Entertainment's Executive Producers Trent O'Donnell Chloe Rickard.